CristianYarce/m6-hw9-yarce-cristian/README.md

 # m6-hw9-yarce-cristian

 ## Issues
-I had problems when starting to develop the project but researching the web, I found a quick way to get all the results.
+I had issues when starting to develop the project but researching the web, I found a quick way to get all the results.
 I was also guided by module 6, 01-api_request project.

 ## Outside resourses